John Whyte-Melville-Skeffington, 13th Viscount Massereene: Business and other activities

-Lord Massereene was the driver of the leading British car in the Le Mans Grand Prix D'endurance in 1937, and promoted the first scheduled air service between Glasgow-Oban-Isle of Mull, 1968.
+Lord Massereene and Ferrard was the driver of the leading British car in the Le Mans Grand Prix D'endurance in 1937, and promoted the first scheduled air service between Glasgow-Oban-Isle of Mull, 1968.
 He was a Freeman of the City of London, and a liveryman of the Shipwrights' Company.
 He was one of the original pioneers in the commercial development of Cape Canaveral, and a director of numerous companies.

 He was for some time a member of the Senechal Council of Canterbury Cathedral, a member of the Royal Yacht Squadron, and a vice-president of the Kent branch of the Royal British Legion.
 He was also chairman of the Victoria League, Kent.

+He also undertook a brief motor racing career in the 1930s, the highlight of which was a 5th place finish in the 1937 24 Hours of Le Mans (and winning the 1.5 litre class), in an Aston Martin Ulster which had won the Coupe Biennale in 1935.
+The car was fettled by Robert Murton-Neale, a director of Speed Models Ltd of London, who was also Skeffington's co-driver.

 Estates

-A very extensive landowner, his English seat was at Chilham Castle, Kent.
+A very extensive landowner, his English seat was at Chilham Castle in Kent.
 The Norman Keep of the Castle, which is the oldest building in the village and still inhabited, dates from 1174 and was said to have been built for King Henry II.
 But archaeological excavations carried out in the 1920s suggest that it stands on the foundations of a much older Anglo-Saxon fortification, possibly dating from the 5th century, and there is evidence of earlier Roman habitation in the vicinity.